openownership/openownership.beta/_visualisation/optional/colour.md

 Colour is an [Optional Feature](/visualisation/optional) of BOVS Diagrams.
 Colour can be used to make ownership and control information easier to see at a glance.
 {: .lead}

 Ownership and control information should each be assigned a distinct colour.
 They may be any colours you like, so long as they contrast well.
-Ownership and control information will then be shown in these colours consistently across your diagram.
+Ownership and control information must then be shown in these colours consistently across your diagram.

 ## Arrows